-The way things go for you on race day is decided by the average of how your swim practices go.
-Here’s how grading your workouts will help you be more consistent in the practice.
+How things go on race day is decided by the average of how your swim practices go.
+Here’s how grading your workouts will help you be more consistent.